 Along with the current clusters of villas, two additional serviced apartment buildings by Azizi Developments, Roy Mediterranean and Montrell, will have been delivered by the time this is published.
 A further five apartment buildings, Azizi Star, Samia, Farishta and Shaista, plus Plaza Hotel, all by the same developer, are due to arrive by June 2018.

 The project will eventually account for over 4,000 apartments, houses, hotels and commercial space.
-It will also be home to the sustainability focused Arbor School, one of the most interesting new school developments in Dubai.
+Recently launched Arbor School is one of the most interesting new schools in Dubai.
 Other schools are located relatively nearby in adjacent communities which are relatively easy to get to with current levels of traffic.
 Congestion is however likely to pick up considerably in 2019, and further in 2020 as the community matures..

 If you are interested in Al Furjan, and this will be an increasingly central location, do your homework on the building you are interested in, and its environment.
 Not all buildings and sub communities are said to be equal...